| |

 Anxiety commonly leads to various vision distortions.
 Elevated adrenaline levels puts pressure on the eyes and can result in blurred vision.
 Visual irregularities like seeing stars, shadows or flashing spots can occur as a result of anxiety onset.
 Individuals with anxiety often report that they notice things out of the corner of their eye that aren’t there or experience diminished peripheral vision and narrowed or tunnel-like sight.
 These occurrences can be quite concerning and lead to heightened levels of stress.

 But it goes both ways.
 Often vision problems lead to many anxiety symptoms.
-When the two eyes do not work well together as a team (binocular vision disorders), tasks such as copying from a board at school become increasingly difficult causing visual fatigue, headachesand poor comprehension levels.
+When the two eyes do not work well together as a team (binocular vision disorders), tasks such as copying from a board at school become increasingly difficult causing visual fatigue, headaches and poor comprehension levels.
 This can lower academic performance, consequently adding extra demand on the child to work harder and increasing anxiety levels.
 Other visual problems like cataracts and glaucoma make tasks such as driving at night and navigating through crowds of people very difficult and so everyday tasks become sources of great discomfort and stress for the individual.

-It is important to remember that visual problems and anxiety symptoms can come and go rarely, occur frequently, or persist indefinitely [3].
+It is important to remember that visual problems and anxiety symptoms can come and go rarely, occur frequently, or persist indefinitely [2].
 They can be debilitating and make day to day life difficult.
 Importantly, though, help is only ever a phone call away.
-If you are living with anxiety and suspect that your visual system could be at fault or at a least a contributing factor, please contact us and take comfort in knowing that these types of symptoms can be managed.
+If you are living with anxiety and suspect that your visual system could be at fault or at a least a contributing factor, please contact us for an assessment and take comfort in knowing that these types of symptoms can be managed.

 [1] Australian Bureau of Statistics.
 (2008).
 National Survey of Mental Health and Wellbeing: Summary of Results, 2007.
 Cat. no. (4326.0).
-Canberra: ABS (http://www.abs.gov.au/ausstats/abs@.nsf/mf/4326.0)
+Canberra: Australian Bureau of Statistics

 Lifeline logo